Culzean Castle

+There are eight self-catering properties available for holiday rental within the country park, include the Brewhouse Flat which is located within the castle itself.
+The castle can also be hired for private events.

 From 1972 until 2015, an illustration of the castle was featured on the reverse side of five pound notes issued by the Royal Bank of Scotland.

-As of 2021, the castle was available for rent.

 History

-Culzean Castle was constructed as an L-plan castle by order of the 10th Earl of Cassilis.
+Culzean Castle was constructed as an L-plan castle by order of the 10th Earl of Cassillis.
 He instructed the architect Robert Adam to rebuild a previous, but more basic, structure into a fine country house to be the seat of his earldom.
 The castle was built in stages between 1777 and 1792.
 It incorporates a large drum tower with a circular saloon inside (which overlooks the sea), a grand oval staircase and a suite of well-appointed apartments.

 The castle was the venue, on 14 November 1817, when the 1st Marquess of Ailsa's daughter, Margaret Radclyffe Livingstone Eyre, married Thomas, Viscount Kynnaird.
 Margaret would become a noted philanthropist.

 In 1945, the Kennedy family gave the castle and its grounds to the National Trust for Scotland (thus avoiding inheritance tax).
 In doing so, they stipulated that the apartment at the top of the castle be given to General of the Army Dwight D. Eisenhower in recognition of his role as Supreme Commander of the Allied Forces in Europe during the Second World War.
 The General first visited Culzean Castle in 1946 and stayed there four times, including once while President of the United States.

 The Ayrshire (Earl of Carrick's Own) Yeomanry, a British Yeomanry cavalry regiment, was formed by the Earl of Cassillis at Culzean Castle in about 1794.
 On 24 June 1961, the regiment returned to the castle to be presented with its first guidon by General Sir Horatius Murray, KBE, CB, DSO.